ayush9304/Treasure-Hunter/Developer's Guide/readme.md

    - `img` - Directory in which image files that are used in this project are stored
    - `.gitignore` - File that contains names of directories, files & file types that will not be uploaded to github
+   - `Collaborators.md` - File contains list of all collaborators in this project.
    - `README.md` - File that introduces the project to viewers
    - `bfs.py` - Python program that solves the maze puzzle using **BFS algorithm**
    - `displayImage.py` - Python program to show the graphical representation of maze